 Not only that, but you can also change the button text shown on the page, and redirect them to a global or product-specific checkout.

-So with WooFunnels you can skip cart for all or specified products on your store and jump straight to the checkout page during a purchase.
+So with WooFunnels you can skip carts for all or specified products on your store and jump straight to the checkout page during a purchase.

 By default, WooCommerce sends customers to the Cart page and then the checkout page after they’ve added products to their carts.

-However, if you don’t need customers to go through the Cart page and directly land on the checkout page, you can choose to skip cart on your WooCommerce stores.
+However, if you don’t need customers to go through the Cart page and directly land on the checkout page, you can choose to skip cart on your WooCommerce store.

-There are two situations where this method works most effectively.
+There are two situations where WooCommerce skip cart works most effectively.
 To recap, these two situations are: